Venivandhana/git-github-project-1/README.md

 ------

-now to claim the definition of the word whereever it is we use [^any number] Veni[^1]
+now to claim the definition of the word where-ever it is we use [^any matching pair number] Veni[^1]

 div[^2]